ArduSat/space-kit-examples/README.md

     then assigning a different instrument from a 5 piece drum kit sound library to each physical axis.
 This demo can be used with <http://experiments.ardusat.com/#/sensors/drum-kit> to make music by shaking the IMU!
+- **air_quality** - Example sketch that uses a PPD60 air quality sensor and calibration performed by our friends at [Many Labs](http://www.manylabs.org/) to measure and log PM2.5 air quality.
 - **basic_serial_test** - This example shows the most basic example of sending text data over the serial port.
 If successful, the Arduino Serial Monitor should print "Hello" over and over.
 - **sensor_examples** - This is a set of example sketches designed to demonstrate playing with individual